Schedule triggers

 Supported IdP groups from Google Groups and Azure AD / Entra ID

-Members of selected groups inherit access to Agent Scheduling.
-If group membership changes in your identity provider, Glean updates access through the existing sync behavior.
 Members of selected groups inherit access to agent scheduling.
 If group membership changes in your identity provider, Glean updates access through the existing sync behavior.
 This setting controls who can access agent scheduling.
-It does not grant broader platform permissions or act as a platform wide entitlement system.
+It does not change whether the user can create, share or publish agents, which are set under Users and permissions.

 Add users or groups